Muniz, Florida Gulf Coast Eagles square off against the Jacksonville Dolphins

 Fort Myers, Florida; Tuesday, 6:30 p.m.
 EST

-The Eagles have gone 8-4 at home.
-FGCU is 4-2 when it has fewer turnovers than its opponents and averages 10.0 turnovers per game.
+The Eagles are 8-4 in home games.
+FGCU averages 71.7 points while outscoring opponents by 2.0 points per game.

-The Dolphins are 10-4 against ASUN opponents.
-Jacksonville is third in the ASUN with 10.7 offensive rebounds per game led by Stephon Payne III averaging 3.0.
+The Dolphins are 10-4 against conference opponents.
+Jacksonville is fifth in the ASUN with 33.2 rebounds per game led by Stephon Payne III averaging 6.5.

 FGCU makes 47.3% of its shots from the field this season, which is 2.9 percentage points higher than Jacksonville has allowed to its opponents (44.4%).
-Jacksonville has shot at a 44.4% rate from the field this season, 1.6 percentage points above the 42.8% shooting opponents of FGCU have averaged.
+Jacksonville averages 7.8 made 3-pointers per game this season, 1.0 fewer made shot on average than the 8.8 per game FGCU allows.

-TOP PERFORMERS: Dallion Johnson is averaging 15.2 points for the Eagles.
-Keeshawn Kellman is averaging 13.4 points and 6.5 rebounds over the last 10 games.
+TOP PERFORMERS: Dallion Johnson is scoring 15.2 points per game with 2.4 rebounds and 1.1 assists for the Eagles.
+Keeshawn Kellman is averaging 13.4 points and 6.5 rebounds while shooting 62.0% over the past 10 games.

-Payne is averaging 8.3 points and 6.5 rebounds for the Dolphins.
-McCray is averaging 15.1 points over the last 10 games.
+Robert McCray is averaging 16.5 points, 4.5 assists and 1.6 steals for the Dolphins.
+Zimi Nwokeji is averaging 10.4 points over the last 10 games.

 LAST 10 GAMES: Eagles: 6-4, averaging 74.7 points, 32.9 rebounds, 15.6 assists, 5.0 steals and 2.2 blocks per game while shooting 50.3% from the field.
 Their opponents have averaged 70.1 points per game.